What Does a Billing Specialist Do?

-The role of a billing specialist is an administrator who manages billing processes, usually for an insurance or medical office.
+The billing specialist manages billing processes, usually for an insurance company or medical facility.
 Their list of responsibilities includes managing medical billing for patients, updating patient information, generating invoices, and processing payments.
 They can also be responsible for coordinating payment schedules for self-pay customers, following up on insurance claims, consulting with patients’ families, posting payments in a timely manner, helping resolve client billing issues, and assisting patients with applying for healthcare credit programs.

 [Your company name] is in the market for a skilled billing specialist that loves what they do.
 Our office is a fast-paced environment and requires a certain level of precision to ensure the highest level of accuracy possible.
 Our billing specialist will be required to work closely with our customers to assist them with all of their billing needs.
 An ideal candidate will have accounting experience, medical and insurance billing experience, medical coding experience, and two years of previous work as a billing specialist.
 If this sounds like something you would be interested in, apply today.